 Are you ready for college-level Math and English?

-OCC will allow students to use self-guided placement to register for college-level Math and English starting in the fall 2021 semester.
+OCC allows students to use self-guided placement to register for college-level Math and English.
 Accuplacer or other test scores will not be required to register.

 Please review the information below that describes OCC’s college-level Math and English courses.
-Should you have questions, please contact OCC’s Advising Department at email@example.com or 732 255 0300.
+Please contact OCC’s Advising Department at firstname.lastname@example.org or 732 255 0300 with any questions.

 Guided Self Placement for English

 At Ocean County College, we are committed to providing you with every opportunity to succeed in achieving your goals now and in your future career setting.
 We have designed our English courses to help you develop important skills such as critical thinking and effective communication.
 While your first college English class should be challenging, it should also meet you where you currently are with your reading, writing, and critical thinking skills.
 As a result, selecting the best class for yourself is very important.

 *If your overall high school GPA is equal to or greater than 2.5 (75% or C+), or you have a High School Equivalency Diploma (HSE), you should consider enrolling in ENGL 151.

 ENGL 151 is a college-level writing course where students compose and revise expository writings.
 Through a series of primarily text-based writing assignments, the course reinforces and stresses the further development of critical reading and thinking, ethical reasoning, the writing process, and information literacy.

 Students will compose and revise essays totaling 3,500 words, minimum.
 The course reinforces and stresses the further development of critical reading and thinking, ethical reasoning, the writing process, and information literacy.